MOA-2020-BLG-135Lb: A New Neptune-class Planet for the Extended MOA-II Exoplanet Microlens Statistical Analysis: Light-curve Models

+In Figure~\ref{fig:mcmc_cornerplot}, a butterfly-wing shape is visible in the posterior distribution for $s$.
+This shape shows that both the close and wide solutions were fully explored during our MCMC runs.
+This is an effect of our algorithm jumping back and forth between both wide and close solutions.
+Even though there seems to exist two regions in each butterfly wing when considering the 1$\sigma$ interval, the chi-square difference is not big enough to create a barrier that could separate them into four independent regions. \citet{yang2022kmt} discuss the existence of pairs of close/wide solutions, which was named the ``central-resonant degeneracy".
+The mentioned interconnected four local minima in Figure ~\ref{fig:mcmc_cornerplot} could be interpreted as two of those pairs.
 Figure~\ref{fig:close_caustic} and Figure~\ref{fig:wide_caustic} illustrate the close-separation ($s<1$) and the wide-separation ($s>1$) topology, respectively.
-We can see in Figure~\ref{fig:caustics} that, although the topology of the caustics for each solution has a different shape, the source trajectory crosses parts with slightly similar shapes of both caustics. \citet{an2021condition} argues that local degeneracies of lensing features associated with caustic crossings can still exist in the planetary events even in situations in which the overall caustic shape may not be degenerate at all.
-As a consequence, for our data points, the best-fit model for the light curve with the planetary separation solution $s>1$ is practically the same as the one for the solution $s<1$.
-For $s<1$, the anomaly due to the planet presence appears to start at $\mathrm{HJD'} \approx 9040.85$, finishing at $\mathrm{HJD'} \approx 9041.30$, while for $s>1$, it appears to start at $\mathrm{HJD'} \approx 9040.82$, finishing at $\mathrm{HJD'} \approx 9041.34$.
-The explanation of these small differences can be found in Figure~\ref{fig:caustics}, which indicates the source starts and finishes crossing the caustic at different time.
-Moreover, we can check the great similarity for all the fitting parameters, together with both $s$ being close to the inverse of each other, indicating the close-wide degeneracy solutions.
-One might wonder about the proximity of the source and the upper cusp at $\mathrm{HJD'} \approx 9041.71$ in the lower panel of Figure~\ref{fig:caustics}.
-This upper cusp does not seem to create an extra perturbation, and it is located far from the source, more than one source radius away at $\mathrm{HJD'} \approx 9041.71$.
-It results in no apparent anomaly in the best-fit model in Figure~\ref{fig:bestfit_model}.
+For the $s>1$ solution, a resonant caustic solution appears as the best solution, while for the $s<1$ solution, a non-resonant caustic solution is slightly better.
+It is not surprising that the $s>1$ and $s<1$ regions include resonant and non-resonant caustic solutions because the caustic topology is related to light curve features only in special cases.
+The $q/10^{-4}$ vs.\ $s$ panel of Fig~\ref{fig:mcmc_cornerplot} shows the dividing lines for these caustic topologies.
+For our data points, the best-fit model for the light curve with the planetary separation solution $s>1$ is practically the same as the one for the solution $s<1$.
+For $s<1$, the anomaly due to the presence of the planet appears to start at $\mathrm{HJD'} \approx 9040.85$, finishing at $\mathrm{HJD'} \approx 9041.30$, while for $s>1$, it appears to start at $\mathrm{HJD'} \approx 9040.82$, finishing at $\mathrm{HJD'} \approx 9041.34$.
+The explanation of these small differences can be found in Figure~\ref{fig:caustics}, which indicates the source starts and finishes crossing the caustic at slightly different times.
+Moreover, we can check the great similarity for all the fitting parameters, together with both $s$ being close to the inverse of each other, indicating the historically called close-wide degeneracy solutions.